fbpx

 Day Trips from Florence to Siena

-If you want to take an easy Florence to Tuscany train journey to somewhere like Florence but a bit smaller, you need to visit Siena.
+If you want to take an easy Florence to Tuscany train journey to somewhere like Florence but a bit smaller, you must visit Siena.

-This city gained popularity after appearing in the James Bond movie Quantum of Solace but it’s also just a charming, cute, and compact city.
+This city gained popularity after appearing in the James Bond movie Quantum of Solace, but it’s also just a charming, cute, and compact small town.

-Its medieval brick buildings line the Piazza del Campo from which the city’s 17 districts surround.
-Climb the Torre del Mangia for gorgeous views across the Tuscan countryside.
+Its medieval streets and brick buildings line the Piazza del Campo from which the city’s 17 districts surround.
+Climb the Torre del Mangia for panoramic views across the Tuscan rolling hills.

 Siena is a popular day trip from Florence.